Yachting and Boating Glossary of Terms

 Itinerary.
 The course a yacht intends to travel while on charter.
 The itinerary is normally planned in advance but should remain flexible depending on weather conditions and guest preferences.

 In Irons.
-A sailing word to describe a yacht losing her forward momentum when heading into wind.
+A sailing word to describe a yacht losing her forward momentum when heading into the wind.
 The yacht becomes untearable as she loses her way.

 Ischia.
 Ischia is a volcanic island in the Gulf of Naples, Italy, known for its mineral-rich thermal waters.